Education in England: State-funded schools

 In addition, three of the fifteen City Technology Colleges established in the 1980s still remain; the rest having converted to academies.
 These are state-funded all-ability secondary schools which charge no fees but which are independent of local authority control.
 There are also a small number of state-funded boarding schools.

 English state-funded primary schools are almost all local schools with a small catchment area.
 More than half are owned by the Local Authority, though many are (nominally) voluntary controlled and some are voluntary aided.
 Some schools just include infants (aged 4 to 7) and some just juniors (aged 7 to 11).
 Some are linked, with automatic progression from the infant school to the junior school, and some are not.
 A few areas still have first schools for ages around 4 to 8 and middle schools for ages 8 or 9 to 12 or 13.

 English secondary schools are mostly comprehensive (i.e. no entry exam), although the intake of comprehensive schools can vary widely, especially in urban areas with several local schools.
 Nearly 90% of state-funded secondary schools are specialist schools, receiving extra funding to develop one or more subjects (performing arts, arts, business, humanities, languages, science, mathematics, technology, engineering, etc.) in which the school specialises, which can select up to 10% of their intake for aptitude in the specialism.
-In areas children can enter a prestigious grammar school if they pass the eleven plus exam; there are also a number of isolated fully selective grammar schools and a few dozen partially selective schools.
+In areas children can enter a grammar school if they pass the eleven plus exam; there are also a number of isolated fully selective grammar schools and a few dozen partially selective schools.
 A significant minority of state-funded schools are faith schools, which are attached to religious groups, most often the Church of England or the Roman Catholic Church.

 All state-funded schools are regularly inspected by the Office for Standards in Education, often known simply as Ofsted.
 Ofsted publishes reports on the quality of education, learning outcomes, management, and safety and behaviour of young people at a particular school on a regular basis.
 Schools judged by Ofsted to be providing an inadequate standard of education may be subject to special measures, which could include replacing the governing body and senior staff.
 School inspection reports are published online and directly sent to parents and guardians.

 School uniforms are defined by individual schools, within the constraint that uniform regulations must not discriminate on the grounds of sex, race, disability, sexual orientation, gender reassignment, religion or belief.
 Schools may choose to permit trousers for girls or religious dress.
 Pupils aged five to seven in state-funded schools (including those in reception class) are entitled to free school meals and fruit.
 Pupils aged seven to 16 from low income families are eligible for free school meals.
 All school meals must follow the government's healthy eating standards and promote a healthy diet.

 State-funded schools are encouraged to provide childcare outside of school hours, including breakfast clubs and after school curriculum activities (drama, computing, food preparation, arts, crafts, sports, science, etc.).